ubergrape/pyspotlight/README.rst

 is a thin python wrapper around `DBpedia Spotlight`_'s `REST Interface`_.

-The tested DBpedia Spotlight versions are 0.5 and 0.6.5, though it seems to also work with 0.7 as confirmed by some users.
+This package is tested against DBpedia Spotlight version 0.7.
 As long as there are no major API overhauls, this wrapper might also work with future versions.
-If you encounter a bug with a newer DBpedia version, feel free to create an issue here on github.
+If you encounter a bug with a newer DBpedia Spotlight version, feel free to create an issue here on github.

 Note that we're trying to track DBpedia Spotlight release version numbers, so you can easily see which pyspotlight version has been tested with which Spotlight release.
-Therefore all pyspotlight 0.5 releases are tested against Spotlight 0.5 etc.
+For example, all pyspotlight 0.6.x releases are compatible with Spotlight 0.6.x, etc. While we aim for backwards-compatibility with older Spotlight releases, it is not guaranteed.
+If you're using an older Spotlight version, you may need to use an older pyspotlight version as well.

 .. _`DBpedia Spotlight`: https://github.com/dbpedia-spotlight/dbpedia-spotlight#dbpedia-spotlight
 .. _`REST Interface`: https://github.com/dbpedia-spotlight/dbpedia-spotlight/wiki/Web-service